SemanticMediaWiki/SemanticInterlanguageLinks/README.md

 ```

 The `Template:InterlanguageLinks` with `<includeonly><span style="margin-right: 10px">[[{{{target-link}}}|{{{lang-name}}}]]</span></includeonly>` will output all available links to the `Lorem ipsum` reference on top of the page `Bar`.

+### Other features

+The page content language is deduced from the `INTERLANGUAGELINK` created annotation and will be set automatically together with an auto-updated sitelink navigation for pages that point to the same `interlanguage reference`.

+`Page content language`, `Interlanguage reference`, and `Has interlanguage links` are deployed as predefined properties which can be used to create customized `#ask` queries.

+SIL provides a `by Language` `Special:Search` filtering option to match interlanguage property annotations for pre-selected articles.
+If the `by Language` profile is used together with a specific language filter then any pre-selected article (provided by the `SearchEngine`) that does not match the language will be excluded from the result list.

 ### Configuration